SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/BpmnEditor/BpmnTextAnnotation/BpmnTextAnnotation/README.md

 #TextAnnotation Sample

-This sample demonstrate how to create a BPMNShape.
+This sample demonstrates how to create a BPMNShape.
 The BpmnTextAnnotation is used to connect an annotation element to the BPMN Node.

 TextAnnotation:
 ![image](https://user-images.githubusercontent.com/77827252/215400727-2d0a3796-e223-4982-85a9-d0a19407010e.png)